 Heat pumps improve the energy efficiency of your home and save you money on utility bills.
 To help you better understand the benefits of geothermal heating and cooling, we recommend checking out our list of frequently asked questions below, then get in touch with us to schedule a consultation!

-geothermal heat pump works by moving heat energy from one place to another.
+A geothermal heat pump works by moving heat energy from one place to another.
 A geothermal heating system removes heat energy stored underground or in a nearby body of water and transfers it to your home or commercial building.

 In the summer, this process reverses so that the heat in your building is exchanged with cool underground temperatures.
 There are many different types of geothermal heat pump systems, such as ground and water source heat pumps.